Chen Lung-chu: Early life and education

-Chen was born to Su-ton and Lai-chu (Huang) Chen in Madou District in Tainan County, Taiwan, on 30 December 1935.
-After graduating as valedictorian from National Tainan First Senior High School, he studied law at National Taiwan University (NTU), where he was a student of legal scholar Peng Ming-min.
-Chen graduated summa cum laude and first in his class from NTU with a Bachelor of Laws (LL.B.) in 1958 and then pursued graduate studies in the United States at Northwestern University and Yale University, first on a Ford Foundation Fellowship from 1960 to 1961, then on a Yale Fellowship from 1961 to 1964.
+After graduating as valedictorian from National Tainan First Senior High School, Chen studied law at National Taiwan University (NTU), where he became a student of legal scholar Peng Ming-min.
+As an undergraduate, he attained the highest score in four national civil service examinations and qualified as a judge and diplomat while still pursuing his law degree.
+He graduated first in his class from NTU with a Bachelor of Laws (LL.B.) with highest honors in 1958, then completed military service in the Republic of China Army as a reserve officer.

-After receiving his Master of Laws (LL.M.) from the Northwestern University Pritzker School of Law in 1961, Chen entered Yale Law School, where he earned a second LL.M. degree in 1962 and a Doctor of Juridical Science (J.S.D.) in 1964.
+Chen won a Fulbright Fellowship and a Ford Foundation Fellowship to study in the U.S. from 1960 to 1961, then received a Yale Fellowship from 1961 to 1964.
+He earned a Master of Laws (LL.M.) from the Northwestern University Pritzker School of Law in 1961.
+He then earned a second LL.M. degree in 1962 and his Doctor of Juridical Science (J.S.D.) in 1964 from Yale Law School.
+As a doctoral student at Yale, he was mentored by political scientist Harold Lasswell.

 Career

-After obtaining his doctorate, Chen was a research associate at Yale Law School from 1964 to 1977, and was a senior research associate there from 1973 to 1977.
+After obtaining his doctorate, Chen worked as a research associate at Yale Law School from 1964 to 1977 and as a senior research associate there from 1973 to 1977.
+He was the editor-in-chief of Human Rights, a law journal of the American Bar Association, from 1978 to 1981 and was a senior lecturer at the International Institute of Human Rights in 1979.
+He befriended Saudi diplomat Jamil Baroody in 1969.